 We used colored cardstock as our “cover” each of my children had their own color, and every lapbook or notebook was always that color.

-All the interactive elements are compiled over the course of the unit study and added inside the file.
-This was actually a year long project.
+All the interactive elements are compiled over the length of the unit study and added inside the file.
+This was actually a year-long project.
 We completed the assembly, then continued to add to the elements as we went.

 The Happy Hive creates lapbook curriculum for both Holidays and general curriculum needs.
-Be sure to check out our Lapbook Template Pack as well as what we have to offer in out Teachers Pay Teachers store!
+Be sure to check out our Lapbook Template Pack as well as what we have to offer in our Homeschool Holiday Shop

 Do you want to get started with Lapbooking?
-We have a set of FREE lapbooking templates for you!
-Just click on the picture to sign up for the Homeschool Holiday Curriculum Club Newsletter and the link to download and print the templates will be zooming to your inbox!
+We have a set of 8 FREE lapbooking templates for you!
+Just click on the picture to sign up for THE BUZZ – the Homeschool Holiday weekly email list and the link to download and print the templates will be zooming to your inbox!

-Be sure to follow us for more great Homeschool tips and of course visit the Holiday of the Day section for great ideas for celebrating something out of the ordinary every day!
+Be sure to follow us for more great Homeschool tips and of course visit the WHAT IS TODAY’S HOLIDAY section for great ideas for celebrating something out of the ordinary every day!

 Enjoy the Journey!